-We estimate that the net proceeds to us from this offering will be approximately \$\) million, or approximately \$\) million if the underwriters exercise their over-allotment option in full, based on an assumed initial public offering price of \$\) per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-We intend to use the net proceeds from this offering to fund our Phase 3 clinical trials of oral sulopenem and sulopenem, for payments to Pfizer pursuant to the exclusive license agreement we have entered into with Pfizer, to establish an Iterum-operated facility in Dublin as a second source supplier to produce oral sulopenem bilayer tablets, and for working capital and other general corporate purposes, which may include regulatory, manufacturing, clinical supply and related costs.
+We estimate that the net proceeds to us from this offering will be approximately \$71.4 million, or approximately \$82.6 million if the underwriters exercise their over-allotment option in full, based on an assumed initial public offering price of \$15.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We intend to use the net proceeds from this offering, together with our cash, cash equivalents, short-term investments and available borrowing under our credit facility, to fund our Phase 3 clinical trials of oral sulopenem and sulopenem, for payments to Pfizer pursuant to the exclusive license agreement we have entered into with Pfizer, and for working capital and other general corporate purposes, including regulatory, manufacturing, clinical supply and related costs.
 See "Use of Proceeds" for additional information.

-Proposed Nasdaq Global Select Market symbol
+Proposed Nasdaq Global Market symbol